Projects

 Creating a white paper on misoprostol-alone in the US

-In late 2018 CRHC completed a white paper examining both legal and practice barriers to increasing access to misoprostol-alone in the United States.
-The research identified strategies for policy makers, advocates and clinicians to protect and expand access to misoprostol in an environment of greater restrictions on access to clinic-based, legal abortion.
+In 2018 CRHC completed a white paper examining both legal and practice barriers to increasing access to misoprostol-alone in the US.
+The research identified strategies for policy makers, advocates, and clinicians to protect and expand access to misoprostol in an environment of greater restrictions on access to clinic-based, legal abortion.

 Documenting the abortion experiences of US Peace Corps Volunteers

 Between 1979 and 2014, a US federal appropriations bill restricted the coverage of abortion for Peace Corps Volunteers.
 There were no exceptions to the coverage ban, and abortion care was not covered under any circumstance.
-This large-scale qualitative study aimed to document women’s experiences obtaining abortion care while in service under these restrictions and identify ways in which reproductive health services could be improved.
+This large-scale qualitative study documented women’s experiences obtaining abortion care while in service under these restrictions and identified ways in which reproductive health services could be improved.

 Southeast Asia